Mirror symmetry and Hitchin systems on DM curves: SYZ Duality: Introduction

 \subsection{Hausel-Thaddeus Conjecture}

 For any two natural numbers $d$, $e$ coprime to $r$, Hausel-Thaddeus \cite{Hausel} conjectured that the mixed Hodge numbers of the moduli space $ M_{\Dol}^d(\SL_r)$ of stable $\SL_r$-Higgs bundles of degree $d$ on a compact Riemann surface is equal to the stringy mixed Hodge numbers of the moduli space $M_{\Dol}^e(\PGL_r)$ of stable $\PGL_r$-Higgs bundles of degree $e$ on the same compact Riemann surface.
 And, Hausel-Thaddeus proved the conjecture for $r=2, 3$ by direct calculations in the same paper.
-Only recently, the conjecture was proved by Groechenig, Wyss and Ziegler in \cite {GMW} via p-adic integration.
+Only recently, the conjecture was proved by Groechenig, Wyss and Ziegler in \cite{GMW} via p-adic integration.
 Maulik-Shen \cite{maulik shen} gave a new proof of the conjecture using perverse filtration on the moduli space and Ng\^{o}'s support theorem in \cite{NGO}, \cite{NGOihes}.
 The method in \cite{maulik shen} has more applications in area of Gopakumar-Vafa invariants.
-We hope that our theorem also provides more examples for the Hausel-Thaddeus's conjecture.
+For the moduli spaces of parabolic Higgs bundles, Gothen-Oliveira \cite{GO} proved the Hausel-Thaddeus Conjecture for ranks $2$ and $3$ but gave evidence that the same holds for any rank.